facelessuser/backrefs/docs/src/markdown/refs.md

 ### Re

-!!! info "LOCALE and Character Properties"
+/// info | LOCALE and Character Properties
 Backrefs does not consider `LOCALE` when inserting POSIX or Unicode properties.
 When forced int ASCII mode, either by  the `ASCII` (or `LOCALE`) flag or when operating on a byte string, Unicode properties are restricted to the ASCII range.
+///

 Back\ References      | Description
 --------------------- |------------